typedops/funops/README.md

 # Fuckops

-A repository for code experiments related to writing system, cluster, network, and application management operations tools.
+A repository for code experiments related to writing system, cluster, network, deployment, and application management operations tools.

-# Fuck Ops
+## Manifesto

-FUCK OPS (as it is today).
+FuckOps (as it is today).
 Life is too short to use shitty tools.

 The tools I hope to build are:
 * *Typed:* The goal is upholding typesafety when it matters most.